Human/wildlife interraction

 Hogs and pigs

-Animal Services is not equipped to handle wild hogs and pigs due to the extreme danger to our staff in doing so and the fact that we do not have the proper equipment to safely deal with these very strong animals. .
+Animal Services is not equipped to handle wild hogs and pigs due to the extreme danger to our staff.
+Additionally, we do not have the proper equipment to safely deal with these very strong animals. .

 When these animals become a nuisance, it is recommended that a trapper be called to take care of this problem.
 See the trappers link.